At a glance:

 Cats with secondary polycythemia due to kidney tumours, heart or lung disease may display additional symptoms related to these diseases.

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including medical conditions your cat has as well as any medications he is taking.
-Routine tests in addition to a complete blood count will include biochemical profile and urinalysis.
+Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including a medical history and any medications the cat is taking.

 It will be necessary to determine what type of polycythemia your cat has, relative, transient or absolute.